ASinanSaglam/webng/docs/analysis.rst

 be saved in the folder written under :code:`analyses/average/output` (by default it is set to :code:`average.png`).
 The plot will look like a matrix of plots where the diagonal contains 1D probability distributions of each observable and every off-diagonal will be a 2D probability heatmap of each pair of observables.
+For various options available, see :ref:`Average` page.

 .. _evolution_analysis: